ognistik/macrowhisper/src/CODEBASE_MAP.md

 **Macrowhisper** is a sophisticated automation helper application designed to work seamlessly with **Superwhisper**, a dictation application.
 It functions as a file watcher and automation engine that monitors transcribed results from Superwhisper (stored in `meta.json` files) and executes various automated actions based on configurable rules and intelligent triggers.

-> **Note**: This codebase map reflects the current state as of version 1.1.0, with all line counts and feature descriptions updated to match the actual implementation.
+> **Note**: This codebase map reflects the current state as of version 1.1.3, with all line counts and feature descriptions updated to match the actual implementation including the unified action system.

 ### Core Functionality
 - **File Watching**: Monitors Superwhisper's recordings folder for new transcriptions
-- **Intelligent Action Execution**: Supports multiple action types including text insertion, URL opening, shell scripts, AppleScript execution, and keyboard shortcuts
+- **Unified Action System**: Supports multiple action types (insert, URL, shortcut, shell script, AppleScript) with consistent management and execution
-- **Advanced Trigger System**: Rule-based automation with voice patterns, application context, and mode matching
+- **Advanced Trigger System**: Rule-based automation with voice patterns, application context, and mode matching across all action types
+- **Enhanced AutoReturn**: Intelligent autoReturn cancellation when recording sessions are interrupted or superseded
 - **Service Management**: Full launchd service integration for background operation
 - **Inter-Process Communication**: Unix socket-based communication for CLI commands and status queries
-- **Configuration Management**: JSON-based configuration with live reloading and persistent path management
+- **Configuration Management**: JSON-based configuration with live reloading, auto-migration, and persistent path management
 - **History Management**: Automatic cleanup of old recordings based on retention policies
 - **Enhanced Clipboard Management**: Smart clipboard monitoring and restoration to handle timing conflicts
 - **Update Checking**: Automatic version checking with intelligent notification system